yubinnng/EPOS-Documentation/README.md

 # EPOS-Documentation

-You can view this document by visit the [Online Edition](https://yubinnng.github.io/EPOS-Documentation/)
+This document has been deployed with git pages, click [Online Edition](https://yubinnng.github.io/EPOS-Documentation/)

 This repository contains the documentation for EPOS and I-EPOS projects.